thopil/BackendTest/README.md

 ## Getting started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+These instructions will get you an overview of the project up and running on your local machine for development and testing purposes.

+Interviewers and his appropiate slots will be stored.
+Candidates send a request including free slots and a list of interviewers.

 ### Installing
 1. install python3 and virtualenv